 - a.
 Reclassification: Reclassification is a recognition that a position has evolved through a gradual change in duties and job requirements.
 It is caused by a permanent assignment of duties and responsibilities that change the nature of the employee's job to such an extent that the employee more accurately falls under a different job description.
 A more appropriate job description may or may not already exist in the bargaining unit.
 Reclassification may or may not result in a change in salary. - b.
 Re-allocation: Re-allocation is the movement between one salary schedule range and another.
-The results of the compensation study may indicate that a classification or a specific position is above or below the target range of comparable salaries indicating a need for re-allocation.
-The results may also indicate that re-allocation is not necessary.
+The results of the compensation study may indicate that a classification or a specific position is above or below the target range of comparable salaries indicating that re-allocation is not necessary.